aunetx/blur-my-shell/README.md

 make install
 ```

-You will then need to reload GNOME shell, for example by login out and in again, or under Xorg, `alt+f2` and type `r`.
+You will then need to reload GNOME Shell, for example by logging out and in again, or under Xorg, pressing `alt+f2` and typing `r`.

+For a disposable nested session that does not read or modify your desktop settings, run `make test-shell`.

 To debug the extension, you can use Looking Glass (`alt+f2`, type `lg`); I stored the extension object in `global.blur_my_shell`.